 A resolution was passed at a Board of Directors meeting held on March 2, 2022 to distribute NT\$2,450 thousand and NT\$3,250 thousand in cash as employees' compensation and remuneration to directors and supervisors of 2021, respectively.
 No material differences exist between the estimated amount and the actual distribution of the employee compensation and remuneration to directors and supervisors for the year ended December 31, 2021.

-(b) For the six-month period ended June 30, 2022 and 2021, the Group had average 159 and 163 employees, which included 8 and 6 non-employee directors, respectively.
+(b) For the years ended December 31, 2022 and 2021, the Group both had average 163 employees, which included 8 and 6 non-employee directors, respectively.

-(15) Non-operating income and expenses
+(15)Non-operating income and expenses

 (a) Interest income